Akayeshmantha/OpenMRS-docs/source/includes/info.md

 # Current version

-* By default, all requests to `/openmrs/ws/rest` receive the v1 version of the REST API.
+* By default, all requests to `/openmrs/ws/rest` receive the v1 version of the REST API aka.

 * We have hosted online [swagger documentation](https://demo.openmrs.org/openmrs/module/webservices/rest/apiDocs.htm) that is generated on the fly.